 “Damn” Edward thought.
 Alex was probably terrified.
 Undoubtedly woken by the storm and had most likely fallen in his room while fumbling around in the dark.
 That had to be it.
 “But why hadn’t he cried out?
 Why hadn’t Alex called out for me or his mother.”
 Edward rushed around to his son’s room.
 The entire time attempting to reassure himself that he was overreacting, his parental instincts in overdrive.
 He had been this way since Alex was born.
-Even when he was an infant, Edward would wake in the middle of the night and sneak up to Alex’s crib just to check that he was still breathing.
+Even when he was an infant, Edward would wake in the middle of the night and sneak up to Alex’s crib just to check that he was still breathing properly.
 It was silly, he knew, but what could it hurt.
-Better safe than sorry.
+Always better to be safe rather than sorry.
+Angela teased him for dodding in this way but he didn’t mind, he had been teased about a lot worse in his 32 years and being an overprotective father was a badge of honor in his book.
 Edward made his way through the house, pass the stairs, the bathroom, the den, the laundry room and then down the small stretch of dark hallway to Alex’s room.
 The entire house was practically void of light, leaving Edward’s memory of his upstairs layout and a freehand on the wall to serve him in place of his eyes.

-Edward stepped across the threshold into son’s room half expecting his son to still be in bed sleep, either that or he suspected he would be on the floor of his room quietly weeping after having fell in the dark.
+Edward stepped across the threshold into his son’s room half expecting Alex to still be in bed sleep, either that or he would be on the floor of his room quietly weeping after having fell in the dark.
 What Edward found instead was something else altogether.

-Like the rest of the house, Alex’s room was still dark from the lack of power, however, unlike any other room in the house Alex’s bedroom window was wide open allowing rain and wind to sweep into the room uncontested.
+Like the rest of the house, Alex’s room was still dark from the lack of power, however, unlike any other rooms in the house, Alex’s bedroom window was wide open allowing rain and wind to sweep into the room uncontested.
 As well, unhindered moon light poured in through the opening and made the room glow with a sliver luster.
 It was then that Edward saw it.

-It was a creature.
-A monster.
-And for an instant Edward thought he was looking at an old man standing on his son’s bed, but the thing’s pale green skin betrayed any indication that it might be human.
+For an instant Edward thought he was looking at an old man standing on his son’s bed, but the thing’s pale green skin betrayed any indication that it might be human.
 It was like a man… but not fully.
 It was more of a gaggle of bones and sinew poorly wrapped in sickly green leather.
-It was only about four feet tall, with long twisted limbs that seemed slightly too long for its shriveled and wrinkled body.
-It was wearing nothing but a tattered scrap of brown cloth around its waist, from the bottom of which, thin stringy legs protruded and ended with dirty and gnarled feet whose jagged thick toe nails looked like they had purposely been sharpened into claws.
-Startled, Edward took a step back, but then he saw something else… then he saw what the thing was holding.
+It was only about four feet tall, with gangly and twisted limbs that seemed slightly too long for its shriveled and wrinkled body.
+It was wearing nothing but a tattered scrap of brown cloth around its waist, from the bottom of which, thin stringy legs protruded and ended with dirty and gnarled feet whose jagged thick toe nails looked like they had been purposely sharpened into claws.
+It was a creature.
+A grotesque little monster the likes of which Edward had never seen before.
+Startled, he took a step back, but then saw something else… Edward saw what the thing was holding.

 “PUT HIM DOWN!!”
 Edward lunged forward swinging the bat savagely at the thing’s head.
-The creature looked up for the first time, apparently unaware that Edward had been standing in the doorway up until that moment.
-In an unexpected show of agility the monster leapt backwards off the bed and landed firmly on the window sill, Alex still in his arms, and his eyes, now, duly fixed on Edward.
+The creature looked up for the first time, apparently unaware that Edward had been standing in the doorway up until that moment and in an unexpected show of agility the monster leapt backwards off the bed and landed firmly on the window sill, Alex still in his arms, and his eyes, now, duly fixed on Edward.

 “Goblin?”
 Edward responded more to himself then to the thing.
 “Is that what you are?
 A goblin?”